 Whether you’re an aspiring executive director or someone who wants to improve your executive director’s experience, here are some tips for maximizing impact in the role:

-2. Attract passionate teammates.
+- Attract passionate teammates.
 A nonprofit is only as effective as those who work to make the mission possible.
-Executive directors expect their teams to execute plans with precision, and to do that, they must proactively seek high-caliber talent.
+Executive directors expect their teams to execute an strategic plan with precision, and to do that, they must proactively seek high-caliber talent.
 From recruiting volunteer board members to finding salaried staff members, a nonprofit executive director must go the extra mile to create a healthy work culture and clearly communicate the nonprofit’s mission.

 Even the best nonprofit executive directors aren’t flawless.
 As humans, these individuals make mistakes but understand the value of turning those slip-ups into growth opportunities.
 Whether freshly appointed or seasoned veterans, an executive director reflects on their strengths and their shortcomings.
 This empowers them to push themselves to become better with every opportunity.